dromara/fast-request/docs/en/guide/buy.md

 ## Step3: Email confirmation(Email mode)

-If you have not registered a jetbrains account and logged in, you will enter this page, where you need to enter the email address that accepts the license.
+If you have not registered a JetBrains account and logged in, you will enter this page, where you need to enter the email address that accepts the license.
-Click next to enter the purchase confirmation page
+Click next to enter the purchase confirmation page.

 ![](/img/buy/step3.png)